Escher-fu/Gradient-Descent/README.md

-# Gradient-Descent
+# Gradient-Descent (code from scratch)

-normal equation, BGD and SGD with python
+implement normal equation, BGD and SGD with python